danekshea/minting-api-backend/README.md

    Use the above URL for the webhook endpoint with the path `/webhook`.
 For example: `https://ten-rooms-vanish.loca.lt/webhook`.

+## Features

+*Accounts for race conditions by locking the DB during minting for a specific address *Records all tokens minted in a DB

 ## To-Do List

 - [ ] Add a type for the JSON web token.